LIST-LUXEMBOURG/app4cam-backend/README.md

 # PolliCAM Backend

-`node main`
+`node main.ts`

-Automatically restart when file changes in the directory are detected: `npx nodemon`
+Automatically restart when file changes in the directory are detected: `npm run serve` or `npx ts-node main.ts`